 - Inclusion in our 501(c)(3) group tax exemption

-- Help completing the application for Board of Immigration Appeals (BIA) Recognition and Accreditation
+- Help completing the application for Department of Justice (DOJ) Recognition and Accreditation

 - Ongoing access to a legal support hotline and immigration law updates